Losing control is probably the best thing that has happened to world’s leading skin care brand SK-II in the Chinese market.

-SK-II has rolled out a series of measures to engage with younger generations of consumers through art exhibitions and retail enhancement with the support of digital technology, the report said.
+SK-II has rolled out a series of measures to engage with younger generations of consumers through art exhibitions and retail enhancement with the support of digital technology, China Daily reported.

 In November, SK-II launched an art show Power of Pitera featuring a collection of art works telling the story of its iconic essence Pitera, which is a naturally derived liquid from the yeast fermentation process.

 SK-II’s global ambassador, Chinese actress Tang Wei, unveiled a giant photograph of her by renowned photographer Zhong Lin, which forms the center piece of the show.
 With a bold and sincere closeup of Tang’s face, the art work aims to showcase the transformation to clear skin that millions of women have experienced with Pitera.

 Asked what makes the younger generation the focus of the campaign, Seth said:

 “The younger generation always defines how everyone sees the world.
 I mean, the general belief is older generations influence younger generations, but in reality, it’s the younger generations that influence everyone.